-With a few exceptions most of the marine charts for New Caledonia provide details suitable for shipping and larger vessels but when it comes to tight little remote anchorages that yachts will want to anchor in the details and dangers just are not there.
+With a few exceptions, the paper and digital marine charts for New Caledonia provide excellent details for shipping and larger vessels but when it comes to tight little remote anchorages yachts will want to anchor in, the details and dangers just are not there.
 Our Nautical Guide to New Caledonia lists all the French Hydrographic Charts for New Caledonia and you can buy these charts in Noumea or order them from most of the larger chart suppliers.

-Makers of electronic charts - like Navionics, C-Map, and Garmin - have copied the details for their charts directly from existing marine charts.
-So they, too, often lack the kind of details in shallow water that yachts need to have for safe anchoring in remote areas.
+Makers of electronic charts - like Navionics, C-Map, and Garmin - copy the details for their charts directly from existing marine charts with the actual data often dating back to charts made over 50 years ago.
+So they, too, often lack the kind of details in shallow water yachts need for safe anchoring in remote areas.

-Many boats are now supplementing their electronic charts with satellite views from Google Earth.
-This helps but there are, of course, no depths given in the Google Earth images and many areas have clouds hiding critical reefs and dangers.
-Google has also taken to erasing offshore reefs so you could easily get in trouble using these without proper charts or local knowledge.
+Many boats now supplement their electronic charts with satellite views from Google Earth.
+This helps but there are no depths given in the Google Earth images and many areas have clouds hiding critical reefs and dangers.
+Google has also taken to erasing offshore reefs so you could easily get in trouble using these images without proper charts or local knowledge.

 Let me give you some examples comparing the various charting options for New Caledonia.